DatIT-026/dotfiless/README.md

-# How to customize your Linux Mint (Sway)
+# How to use Linux effectively

+This markdown contains some tutorials to help me while using Linux.

 ## Linux Installation
 Install [Linux](https://en.wikipedia.org/wiki/Linux) on your computer.
+If you are new here, try reading [this article](https://dattos-archive.click/posts/2025/05/linux-for-beginner/) before entering the Linux world.
-If you are new here, I recommended you to use [Linux Mint](https://linuxmint.com/download.php).
+Also, if you have no idea which distro to use, I recommended that you should use [Linux Mint](https://linuxmint.com/download.php).

 ## Setup sway
 To install [sway](https://wiki.archlinux.org/title/Sway):